 Because you’re fishing so light, a spin reel is the best choice.
 They perform a lot better with light lines and light lures than baitcasting reels.

 Spool a 1000 or 2000 spin reel with 4 to 6-pound mono.
-Experienced anglers will use two pound.
+Experienced anglers will use two pounds.

 For your average angler, I suggest 2 pound is a little too light.
-For the weekend dangler and inexperienced, I’d recommend 6 pound.
+For the weekend angler and inexperienced, I’d recommend 6 pound.
 It’s just that little bit more forgiving.

 Crappie is not a job for braided lines.
 The lack of stretch is not ideal for the paper mouths of crappie.
-You don’t have to yank too hard at all to pull the hooks from a crappie.
+Having said that, there are some braided lines that are suitable for crappie.

 Crappie will make a liar of the most secure hook-up; this is why light rods and lighter mono line is the best option.